gpratte/spring-boot-acceptance-test-mocks/README.md

 2. Makes a REST call to http://worldclockapi.com/api/json/utc/now
 3. Inserts into a Postgres database

+#### REST POST to create a Todo...
+1. POST to the /api/todos endpoint
+2. Persist the __Todo__ in a relational database

+The server is setup
+1. With a RestController with a PostMapping on /api/todos
+2. Calls a service which calls the repository to insert into a Postgres database

+#### Embedded servers
 When running tests the server uses
 1. An embedded ActiveMQ server
 2. Wiremock to mock the REST calls